CONTESTS AND AWARDS

 If it’s an organization, magazine, or publisher you don’t recognize, be sure to verify its legitimacy.
 If you can’t confirm this to your satisfaction–or if the contest or award doesn’t name its staff or sponsors–don’t enter.

 You may have to do some digging–for instance, this contest, which on the surface looked like a collaboration between a writers’ magazine and a publisher, turned out on closer inspection to be one writer attempting to promote his own publishing endeavor.
-Or this one, which appeared to have several sponsors but was actually all the same (less than reputable) company.
 Or this one, which was run by a fee-charging publisher–though you’d never have guessed that from the publisher’s website.
 Or this one, where the online magazine conducting the contest turned out to be withholding prize money and failed to publish the promised contest issues.

 Be especially wary of contests that spam you, or are announced on Craigslist, or appear in the form of an ad in the back pages of writers’ magazines or an announcement in a national newspaper supplement (these are usually vanity anthology companies).